astutespruce/secas-story-map/README.md

 ```
 "<text description of photo>.
 Photo: <photo source name or copyright holder and any notes about license / use with permission>."
 ```

+The photo position determines the position of the photo when displayed as a narrow slice. `"top"` shows the top of the photo, `"center"` shows the center, and `"bottom"` shows the bottom.
+The default is `"center"`.

 If the project boundary is based on one or more boundaries in the tileset, those can be referenced directly by providing those Ids in a list.
 For example: